opentestingapi/impl_java/README.md

 ## Naming Rules / Storage

-IDs must be unique, please create a guideline for you test case creators.
+IDs must be unique, please create a guideline for your test case creators.

 * Tests for 1 application should be stored next to it
 * Tests for 1 department should be stored in a department repository